 Medicare Part D does not have an out-of-pocket maximum.
 It does, however, have a coverage gap known as the ” donut hole.”
 The donut hole refers to a temporary limit on what your plan will cover for medications.

-In 2022, the donut hole begins when you and your plan spend $4,430 on prescription drugs.
+In 2024, the donut hole begins when you and your plan spend $5,030 on prescription drugs.
 While you’re in the donut hole, you may pay more for your medications.
-In 2022, you are out of the donut hole once you spend $7,050 out of pocket on prescription drugs.
+You are out of the donut hole once you spend $8,000 out of pocket on prescription drugs.

 Once you exit the donut hole, you receive catastrophic coverage.
-This will require you to pay whichever is greater — either a small copay, or 5% of each medication’s cost for the rest of the year.
+That means you won’t have to pay a copayment or coinsurance for covered Part D drugs for the rest of the year.

 Medicare Supplement Insurance (Medigap) policies are sold by private insurers.
 They help pay some of the leftover costs that Original Medicare doesn’t pay.
 These include copayments, coinsurance and deductibles.

 Some Medigap plans also cover some things that Original Medicare doesn’t, such as medical care when you travel abroad.

 These plans are standardized and offer the same basic benefits.
 However, not every Medigap plan has an out-of-pocket limit.

 In 2024, Medigap Plan K has an out-of-pocket limit of $7,060.
 Medigap Plan L has an out-of-pocket limit of $3,530.

 After you meet these amounts plus your Part B deductible, your Medigap plan will pay 100% of your covered healthcare costs for the remainder of the plan year.